1838 Jesuit slave sale: Emergence of Jesuit manors

 The Society of Jesus, whose members are known as Jesuits, established its first presence in the Mid-Atlantic region of the Thirteen Colonies alongside the first settlers of the British Province of Maryland, which had been founded as a Catholic colony and refuge.
 Three Jesuits traveled aboard The Ark and The Dove on Lord Baltimore's voyage to settle Maryland in 1634.
-The Jesuits received land patents from Lord Baltimore in 1636, were gifted land in the some Catholic Marylanders' wills, and purchased some land on their own, eventually becoming substantial landowners in the colony.
+The Jesuits received land patents from Lord Baltimore in 1636, were gifted land in some Catholic Marylanders' wills, and purchased some land on their own, eventually becoming substantial landowners in the colony.
 As the sole ministers of Catholicism in Maryland at the time, the Jesuit estates became the centers of Catholicism.
 From these estates, the Jesuits traveled the countryside on horseback, administering the sacraments and catechizing the Catholic laity.
 They also established schools on their lands.

 Much of this land was put to use as plantations, the revenue from which financed the Jesuits' ministries.
 While the plantations were initially worked by indentured servants, as the institution of indentured servitude began to fade away in Maryland, African slaves replaced indentured servants as the primary workers on the plantations.
 Many of these slaves were gifted to the Jesuits, while others were purchased.
 The first record of slaves working Jesuit plantations in Maryland dates to 1711, but it is likely that there were slave laborers on the plantations a generation before then.
 When the Society of Jesus was suppressed worldwide by Pope Clement XIV in 1773, ownership of the plantations was transferred from the Jesuits' Maryland Mission to the newly established Corporation of Roman Catholic Clergymen.
 Several of the Jesuits' slaves unsuccessfully attempted to sue for their freedom in the courts in the 1790s.